safedep-hiring/swe-fe-internal-problem-1/README.md

 ### Instructions

 1. Create a public Figma design of the visualization of insights data for an OSS package
-2. Create a public GitHub repository with your implementation
+2. Create a public GitHub repository with your frontend implementation (code)
 3. Share the Figma design link and GitHub repository link with `jobs@safedep.io` to setup interview

 ## Questions?